-Since HBL Mauritius is a foreign branch of HBL, a Bank incorporated in Pakistan.
-The Bank does not have a Board of Directors locally given that the administration and operations of the Bank have been conferred to a local management team.
+Since HBL Mauritius is a foreign branch of HBL, the Bank does not have a Board of Directors locally given that the administration and operations of the Bank have been conferred to a local management team.
 The profiles of the senior management of the branch are stated in section 4.10.